monticelli-ricardo/BINFO_FCE-15_Document_Repository_wJPA/README.md

 This application is a document repository system developed using Java and JPA, running on WildFly with a MariaDB database in Docker.

 ## Application functions:
-- List all documents available
 - Search documents by the publication year, with user input validation
+- List all documents available.
 - List details from a selected document

 ## Architecture